Equivalence of primitive-stable and Bowditch actions of the free group of rank two on Gromov-hyperbolic spaces: Introduction

 \subsection{Bowditch representations}

-Let $\F_2$ be the free group of rank two and $(X,d)$ a $\delta$-hyperbolic space, geodesic and proper.
-In this article, we study some representations of $\F_2$ into the isometry group of $X$.
+In this paper, we will study the case where $\Gamma=\F_2$ is the free group of rank two and $G=\mathrm{Isom}(X)$, where $X$ is a $\delta$-hyperbolic, geodesic and visibility space.
+A \emph{geodesic} space means that every two points in $X$ can be connected by a geodesic segment, and \emph{visibility} space that every two distinct points in $\partial X$, the boundary of $X$, are the endpoints of some bi-infinite geodesic in $X$. \\

-We denote by $|\gamma|$ the word length of an element $\gamma$ in $\F_2$ relatively to a set of two generators.
-Recall that the choice of the specific set of generators has no real impact on the word length insofar as another choice of two generators would give a bi-Lipschitz equivalent word length.
+We fix $\{a,b\}$ a free generating set for $\F_2$.
+We denote by $|\gamma|$ the word length of an element $\gamma$ in $\F_2$ relatively to the set of two generators $\{a,b\}$ and $\Vert \gamma \Vert $ its cyclically reduced word length.
+Recall that a different choice of the set of generators would give a bi-Lipschitz equivalent (cyclically reduced) word length.
 When given an isometry $A$ of the metric space $X$, we can consider its \emph{displacement length}, that is the non-negative real $l(A):=\underset{x \in X} \inf d(Ax,x)$.
 For a representation $\rho : \F_2 \to \mathrm{Isom}(X)$, we will denote by $l_\rho(\gamma):=l(\rho(\gamma))$ the displacement length of $\rho(\gamma)$, for $\gamma \in \F_2$.
-We can always compare, for any representation, the displacement length and the word length in the following way :
+We can always compare, using the triangle inequality, the displacement length and the cyclically reduced word length in the following way :